Finnish Sauna Etiquette: A Guide for First Timers

 - How hot is a Finnish sauna?

-- Why is water thrown on stones in the Finnish sauna?
+- Why is water thrown on the stones in the Finnish sauna?

-- The water thrown on stones increases the humidity and makes the sauna feel hotter.
+- The water thrown on the stones increases the humidity and makes the sauna feel hotter.

 - Where can I find saunas in Helsinki?

 - Every public swimming hall has a sauna.
-There are also many public saunas and spas with sauna in Helsinki.
+There are also a few public saunas and spas in Helsinki.

 - Where can I find a smoke sauna in Helsinki?